joshbegley/nyt-latest/previous.md

 `Southampton have reached an agreement with Arsenal for the permanent transfer of goalkeeper Aaron Ramsdale for a fee of £25million.`\
 https://nytimes.com/athletic/5719499/2024/08/28/aaron-ramsdale-southampton-transfer-arsenal/

-**Supreme Court Blocks, for Now, Another Biden Student Debt Plan**\
+**Supreme Court, for Now, Keeps Block on Revamped Biden Student Debt Plan**\
-`The move followed a decision last year that the Biden administration had overstepped its authority by trying to forgive more than $400 billion in student loans.`\
+`The new plan was part of a piecemeal approach to student debt after the justices rejected a proposal last year that would have canceled more than $400 billion in loans.`\
 https://nytimes.com/2024/08/28/us/politics/supreme-court-biden-student-loans.html

 **Maresca on Chelsea first-team exiles: 'They are not going to get any minutes'**\